-You may of course still visit our Ticket Sales desk in person to purchase tickets on the day of a performance, subject to availability, but the tickets available here will be no different from the tickets available online.
+You may of course still visit our Ticket Sales desk at the Main Entrance on Bow Street in person to purchase tickets on the day of a performance, subject to availability, but the tickets available here will be no different from the tickets available online.

 Which seats are available?

 There are 49 tickets available, in the Stalls Circle (sides), Amphitheatre (rear) and Balcony sections of the auditorium.
 The Balcony tickets are for standing places.
 Friday Rush tickets are displayed in the same way as other tickets in our online booking system.
 If a particular performance is not sold-out, then you will be able to see all other available tickets at the same time as Friday Rush tickets.
 Subject to availability and our ticket limits, you may buy Friday Rush tickets and tickets from our usual range at the same time.

 At what prices are the tickets available?

 Friday Rush tickets are available at a range of prices that varies slightly for each production.
 The tickets included in Friday Rush are in general at our lower price ranges, so offer a chance to buy cheaper tickets for in-demand performances.